NCEAS/eml/docs/eml-semantic-annotations-primer.md

 ### Vocalularies used in Examples

-Communities using EML annotation will develop recommendations for suitable vocabularies to be used in annotations, based on their own requirements (e.g., domain coverage, structure, adaptability, reliabliity and maintenance model).
+Communities using EML annotation will develop recommendations for suitable vocabularies, based on their own requirements (e.g., domain coverage, structure, adaptability, reliabliity and maintenance model).
 The following ontologies are already widely used, and were employed in the examples above: